Merkoba/Harambe/README.md

 Optional flag `--compress` makes a zip file on the server.

+Optional flag `--private` will make an unlisted post.

 ## Archives

 Multiple files can be uploaded at the same time.